lorencerri/powercord-reverse-image-search/README.md

 A plugin for powercord which allows users to reverse image search media by right simply right clicking.

+> Note: This plugin utilizes lazy-loading, you may need to right click twice the first time you want to search for an image.

 **Supports:**

 -   Emojis